luongnv89/voice-cloner/README.md

 ### 3. **File Not Found Error**
 If the speaker reference file is not found:
 - Double-check the file path provided to the `VoiceCloner` class.
+- Make sure the file exists and the path is correct.

 ---